 A deposit that shows good faith when you make an offer.
 It is held while the contract is active and applied to your costs at closing or handled per the contract if the deal cancels.

 Roanoke tip: The contract should name who holds the deposit and when it is due.
-Release rules follow Virginia contract language and state law.
+Your Purchase Agreement will have a date identified.

 Contingency

-A contract clause that lets you cancel if a condition is not met, such as inspection, financing, or appraisal.
+A contract clause that lets a Seller or Buyer terminate the purchase agreement if a condition is not met, such as inspection, financing, or appraisal.

 Roanoke tip: Pay close attention to deadlines.
-Confirm whether they run on calendar or business days and how they tie to financing commitment dates on Virginia forms.
+Confirm whether they run on calendar or business days and how they tie to financing commitment dates.

 Financing (mortgage) contingency